-The bill amends sections 2923.13 and 2923.14 of the Revised Code and enacts a new section, 2923.133, to prohibit specific actions related to trigger cranks, bump-fire devices, and other items that can increase the rate of fire of semi-automatic firearms without converting them into automatic firearms.
-Notably, it introduces a new provision that makes it illegal for individuals who have been convicted of violating section 2923.133 or adjudicated as delinquents for such violations to acquire or possess firearms.
-Violating this provision is classified as a felony of the fourth degree.
+The bill amends sections 2923.13 and 2923.14 of the Revised Code and enacts a new section, 2923.133, to prohibit the importation, manufacture, sale, transfer, or possession of trigger cranks, bump-fire devices, and similar items that accelerate the rate of fire of semi-automatic firearms without converting them into automatic firearms.
+Specifically, it introduces a new provision that makes it illegal for individuals to engage in such activities after a specified period of 180 days from the effective date of the law.
+Violations of this new section will be classified as a felony of the fourth degree.
+Additionally, the bill adds a new disqualification criterion under section 2923.13, making it unlawful for individuals convicted of violating section 2923.133 to acquire or possess firearms.

-Additionally, the bill outlines the process for individuals prohibited from acquiring firearms to seek relief from such prohibitions.
-It specifies that relief can be granted if the individual has led a law-abiding life since their conviction or adjudication and is not otherwise prohibited from possessing firearms.
-The bill also includes provisions for the revocation of relief if the individual commits certain offenses, including the newly added violation of section 2923.133.
-Overall, the legislation aims to enhance firearm regulations concerning devices that accelerate firing rates and to establish stricter consequences for violations.
+Furthermore, the bill outlines the process for individuals seeking relief from firearm prohibitions under section 2923.14, detailing the necessary application requirements and conditions for relief.
+It specifies that relief can be granted if the applicant has led a law-abiding life since their conviction or adjudication and is not otherwise prohibited from possessing firearms.
+The bill also clarifies that relief from disability is automatically void if the individual commits certain offenses, including the newly added violation of section 2923.133.
+Existing sections 2923.13 and 2923.14 are repealed, indicating a comprehensive update to the legal framework surrounding firearm regulations in Ohio.

 Statutes affected: